 (0.5 X FRS)

 (1.5 X FRS)

-The Full Retirement Sum is the standard plan.
-Choosing to go on the Basic Retirement Sum will require us to have sufficient property charge and/or pledge our property.
-The Enhanced Retirement Sum is not actually a third option.
-This just allows us to save more than the base level set by the Full Retirement Sum, but places a maximum cap on the amount we can top-up our Retirement Account to after we turn 55.
+The Full Retirement Sum (FRS) is the standard plan.
+Choosing to go on the Basic Retirement Sum (BRS) will require us to have sufficient property charge and/or pledge our property.
+The Enhanced Retirement Sum (ERS) is not actually a third option, but a maximum cap on the amount we can top-up our Retirement Account to after we turn 55.